ranjith-work/react-web-notify/Readme.md

 # React Web Notify

-React-Wen-Notify is a highly customizable notification widget component built with React.
+React-Web-Notify is a highly customizable notification widget component built with React.
 It allows to have simple and easy web notifications in a web application.

 ## Features